Wladastic/mini_autogpt/README.md

 ## License 📜

 This project is licensed under the MIT License.
-For more information, please refer to the [LICENSE](LICENSE) file.